Itay2805/esp32-microkernel/README.md

 This will build a full system image that can be used under `out/image.bin`

-To test run you can use (note that this will also build if needed)
+To test run you can use (note that this will also build if needed), note that you might need to run this as root if you don't have permission to use the serial device directly.
 ```shell
 make run
 ```

+If you want to use qemu then you will need to build it first